What is an Environmental, Social, and Governance (ESG)?

 3. Governance

-Finally, the “G” in ESG stands for governance, and this essentially dictates how an organization is actually run.
-It covers leadership, executive pay, audits, internal controls, and shareholder rights to ensure transparency and accountability.
+Lastly, the G of ESG refers to governance, and this will literally determine how an organization is actually operated.
+It addresses leadership, executive compensation, audits, internal controls, and shareholder rights to promote transparency and accountability.

-Applying school governance means ensuring a diverse board, transparent financial reporting (e.g., following IFRS (International Financial Reporting Standards)), and clear ethical processes.
-It is fundamentally about building stakeholder trust in the educational setting through responsible and ethical institutional behavior.
+To implement school governance, it is necessary to have a diverse board, transparent financial reporting (e.g., in accordance with IFRS (International Financial Reporting Standards)), and clear ethical processes.

 History of ESG Investing, Regulations, and Standards